ctec121-master/Module-8-ProgAsgnmt-11-Classes/Prob-1/Prob-1.md

 Create a TestCar() function that

-- Creates a list named **carLot**
-- Add 5 Car objects to the list.
-Make up the makes, models and years for each of your cars.
-- Create a loop that displays each cars properties for each car object in the list
+- creates a car
-- Create another loop that iterates through the list of cars and calls each of the three set methods to change the make, model and year of each car.
-- Repeat the first loop to display the updated list.
+- prints the car's properties using the get methods
+- updates the car's properties using the set methods and then prints them out to demonstrate that the set methods worked.
-- Use conditional execution ("if __name__ == "__main__":) to call the TestCar function
+- Use conditional execution ("if \_\_name__ == "\_\_main__":) to call the TestCar function.